rootwo62/DNDAppFilesToOneNote/README.md

 **BlockTypes:** monster, spell, race, background, feat

 **SlowProcess** set to false or anything but true will run all processes at once.

+**CopyPageToSourceBookSection** set to true will look for an element called <type> and split it by the commas using the second comma as the "Source" book.

+  - _e.g. humanoid (aarakocra), monster manual_
+  - _if no source is found the **ONSection** will be used._
+  - _If the specified section doesn't exsist in the root it will be created_

 Currently, the template table cells have to match the examples, the row order doesn't matter as much as the values between the brackets.